Requirements

 Students who pursue this option at the high school level are still responsible for meeting the minimum credit requirements for graduation, which means a student may need to take additional courses to earn enough credits to graduate.

-The Independent Bible course may be assigned at each grade level throughout the CLH
+The Independent Bible course may be assigned at each grade level throughout the CLH program.

 Standard Kindergarten/Advanced Kindergarten Courses